-A significant consequence of the UK's full exit from the EU is the removal of the jurisdiction of the European Court of Justice over UK law.
+The Bill confirms that from exit day, the UK courts will not be bound by decisions of the European Court of Justice and may not refer matters to it.
 The final court of appeal will be the Supreme Court.
+However, decisions of the European Court of Justice made before exit day will be binding on UK courts.
 The jurisdiction of the European Court of Human Rights is unaffected by Brexit.

-In terms of timescales, Theresa May aims for the agreement with the EU to be concluded by the end of the two-year period after notice is given under art.50.
+In terms of timescales, the Government started negotiations with the EU on 19 June 2017 and plans to conclude an agreement on the UK's withdrawal from the EU before 29 March 2019.
 There will be a "phased process of implementation" after the two-year period to allow time to prepare for the new arrangements.
 The negotiated agreement between the UK and the EU will be subject to a vote in both Houses of Parliament before it comes into force.

 We will continue to provide guidance as the situation develops.